MrResor/suitest-autoclicker/readme.md

 ## Introduction

 Program that translates strings into set of remote inputs that can write out given string onto the devices available in the QA TV LAB.
 The program itself produces a string that contains the list of commands that can be coppied into a test in suite.st.
-If program runs on MacOs it will copy the commands into the clipboard, otherwise the string has to be coppied from the consolee where it will be printed.
+If program runs on MacOs it will copy the commands into the clipboard, otherwise the string has to be coppied from the console where it will be printed.
 The command list will be changed based on the platform that the commands are prepared for.

 ## Usage